skellis46/slipbox/two women dancing.md

 ## Hidden in the future

+_In which I zoom out far into the future to remember a screendance and consider what it might mean for those of us here in the present who make screendances._

 > [The Robber Barons'] greatest achievement was in convincing their countrymen that the future need have no connection to the past.[@postman-1993-technopoly p.54]

 > On a long enough timeline, everything becomes obsolete.[@millburn-2021-love n.pag.]

-_In which I zoom out long into the future to remember a screendance and consider what it might mean for those of us here in the present who make screendances._

 The American writer Stewart Brand proposes that there are "six significant levels of pace and size in the working structure of a robust and adaptable civilization".[@brand-2008-clock p.36] From "fast and attention-getting to slow and powerful"[@brand-2008-clock p.36] the six levels are: fashion/art, commerce, infrastructure, governance, culture and nature.
 Brand writes how the role of fashion and art is essentially to be "quick, irrelevant, engaging, self-preoccupied, and cruel"[@brand-2008-clock p.36] whereas the "vast slow-motion dance"[@brand-2008-clock p.38] of culture operates through centuries and millennia.
 Brand suggests that together these distinct and contradictory pace layers provide internal negative feedback that stabilizes and affords the health of civilization.